ralexme/ChatClear-Plugin-By-RalexME/README.md

 # ChatClear-Plugin-By-RalexME
+# By RalexME
-# By RalexMEThe chat cleaning plugin for u'r server, believe you don't need it.
+The chat cleaning plugin for u'r server, believe you don't need it.